-This survey looks at the experiences of people receiving community mental health services.
+This survey looks at the experiences of people who use community mental health services.

 What we found

-- 97% of people who have been told who is in charge of organising their care and services said they knew how to contact this person if they had a concern
+- Of those who have been told who is in charge of organising their care, 96% said that they knew how to contact this person.

 Key areas for improvement

-- 28% of people indicated that they would not know who to contact, out of office hours in the NHS, if they had a crisis
+- Over a quarter of people (26%) would not know who to contact out of office hours in the NHS if they had a crisis.

-- Of those who did try to contact this person or team, almost a fifth (17%) either did not get the help they needed or could not contact them (2%)
+- Almost a quarter (23%) of people did not get the help they needed or could not contact crisis care services.

-- 53% of those who had agreed with someone what care they will receive were ‘definitely’ involved as much as they wanted to be in the planning of their care
+- Only half (52%) of people were involved as much as they wanted to be in planning their care.

 How experience varies for different groups of people